railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 Product UoS View` to your user.

-In this case, the same product can be expressed in two units of measure belonging to different categories.
-You can then distinguish between the unit of stock management (the piece) and the unit of invoicing or sale (kg).
+In this case, the same product can be expressed in two units of measure belonging to different categories for sales and stock/purchase.
+You can then distinguish between the unit of stock management (the piece) and the unit of invoicing or sales (kg).

 .. figure:: images/UOM_UOS.png
 	:scale: 100